Sharing Nudes

 Check young people have safe relationships – in their family, with their peers and with your staff.
 Create an environment where it’s okay to talk even about the most difficult things.

-Spot the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise sharing nudes and semi-nudes as a possibility.
+Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise sharing nudes and semi-nudes as a possibility.

 Take action – and keep taking action until you know children and young people are safe.